JEWELRY SHOULD BE WORN, NOT COLLECTED

 Interview by Christoph Ziegler

-Sara Visbeek wearing a necklace by Babette Boucher.
+Sara Visbeek with necklace by Lisa Walker.
 Photo: J. Redel.

 CZ: How did the Netherlands become one of the most important centers for contemporary jewelry?